| |

 TOMLAB /MINLP

-provides an advanced Matlab interface
+provides an advanced Matlab solution which includes four solvers developed by

 Roger Fletcher and Sven Leyffer